 - Part-time Enrolments: 30,000 +

-- Almost half of the Waterloo Region population (47%) have participated in training and education activities at Conestoga.
+- Close to half of the adults in Waterloo Region population (47%) have participated in Conestoga training and education.

-- Approximately 87% of graduates are employed within six months of graduation.
+- Almost 89% of 2014 graduates were employed within six months of graduation.

 - Conestoga graduates contribute more than $1 billion to the local economy each year.

-- 53% of all healthcare professionals (excluding physicians) in Waterloo Region have been trained by Conestoga.
+- 53% of all health-care professionals (excluding physicians) in Waterloo Region received their training at Conestoga.

-- Conestoga has campuses in Kitchener, Waterloo, Guelph, Stratford, Cambridge, Brantford and Ingersoll.
+- Conestoga has campuses and training centres in Kitchener, Waterloo, Guelph, Stratford, Cambridge, Brantford and Ingersoll.

-- The Student Loan default rate of Conestoga’s students is the lowest in the province at 8.4%.
-We attribute this, at least partially, to the fact so many of our students get excellent jobs after graduation.
+- The Student Loan default rate of Conestoga’s students is consistently among the the lowest in the province: we attribute this, at least partially, to the fact that so many of our students get excellent jobs after graduation.